 Three types of online appointment schedules: which one should I choose?

-The first choice to make when setting up your new SuperSaaS schedule is which type of online appointment schedule you will select when you click on the New Schedule page.
+The first choice to make when setting up your new SuperSaaS schedule is which type of online appointment schedule you will select on the New Schedule page.
 SuperSaaS offers three types of schedule to cater for different uses, situations or businesses.

 The three schedule types are known as the Capacity schedule, Resource schedule, and Service schedule.
 In some ways, they overlap in what they can do, and for some applications more than one will work.
 You will get the best experience if you know which schedule type is appropriate for your situation.